 BridgeClimb Climb Leaders are all very friendly and experienced in guiding people through their fear and helping them believe they can do it.
 You will be given an in-depth tutorial on all your safety gear and how it works and be guided through the Climb step-by-step.
 They take a lot of pride in helping you through and will celebrate the triumph with you.
 They will literally hold your hand every step of the way if that’s what you need!

 If you are nervous on the Bridge, try to just focus on the present moment, one step at a time.
-Placing one foot in front of the other, breathing and listening to your Climb Leader’s stories will get you there much more comfortably than thinking too far ahead or worrying what about is yet to come.
+Placing one foot in front of the other, breathing and listening to your Climb Leader’s stories will get you there much more comfortably than thinking too far ahead or worrying about what is yet to come.

-If you are afraid of heights you can feel more comfortable looking horizontally, not downwards.
+If you are afraid of heights, you can feel more comfortable looking horizontally, not downwards.
 Most of us have seen a view of Sydney Harbour on TV or out of a window, but the view from the Bridge is sensational.
 Looking out to the side will give you a similar, familiar and magnificent perspective.

-If you feel wobbly or light-headed it can be comforting to ground yourself.
+If you feel wobbly or light-headed, it can be comforting to ground yourself.
 Push your feet in your shoes against the solid pathway.
 Squeeze the hand rails to remind yourself that everything is sturdy and safe and you are in control.

-Make your BridgeClimb experience is special and reward yourself by sharing it with a loved one or doing it for a special occasion.
+Make sure your BridgeClimb experience is special and reward yourself by sharing it with a loved one or doing it for a special occasion.
 Plan to celebrate your success afterwards with a nice meal or treat yourself to a congratulatory present.

-BridgeClimb will take photos of you on the Bridge which and you can show them off like a badge of honour.
+BridgeClimb will take photos of you on the Bridge which you can show them off like a badge of honour.